MichaelFrieze/pixiemetabackend/README.md

-> Please use the "develop" branch for development.

 [This is a link to the current dev deployment on Railway.](https://pixiemetabackend-develop.up.railway.app/admin)

+> NOTE: we have a "develop" branch that the dev deployment watches.

 # Running this locally